-Traditionally seen as utilitarian corridors, the nine alleys that connect two major commercial axes, the Damrak and the Nieuwendijk, have long been overlooked for their potential.
-The alleys are conceived of as spaces suited only for bike parking, trash and deliveries.
-Even with the current extensive transformation of the Damrak the city has not planned a role for alleys to serve as vibrant urban spaces.
-The general perception of alleys as ‘eyesores’ that are unsafe and unclean has reinforced the lack of popular and political support needed to maximize their potential as open space resources.
+The nine alleys which connect two of Amsterdam’s major commercial axes, the Damrak and the Nieuwendijk, hold a potential that has long been overlooked.
+Traditionally used as utilitarian corridors, the alleys are seen as spaces only suitable for bike parking, trash and deliveries.
+Even with the current extensive transformation of the Damrak, the city has not planned realised the alleys’ potential to serve as vibrant urban spaces.
+The general perception of alleys as unsafe, unclean ‘eyesores’ has reinforced the lack of popular and political support needed to maximize their potential as open space resources.

-In 2014, Space&Matter together with Rappange & Partners and Rivet Concepts conducted a research, commissioned by the Municipality of Amsterdam, to examine the opportunities of activating Amsterdam’s downtown alleys in order to contribute to a more vibrant network of people-oriented public spaces.
-De 9 Stegen stimulates a process of renewal, by giving the opportunity to designers and artists to highlight the qualities and characteristics of the alleys and help create an exciting environment.
-The strategy will commission artists to partner with property owners and install permanent and temporary public art in alleyways.
-It will stimulate the creation of intriguing public space and public-private relationships that, in turn, could foster new ideas of transformations.
+In 2014, Space&Matter together with Rappange & Partners and Rivet Concepts were commissioned by the Municipality of Amsterdam to research the opportunities for activating Amsterdam’s downtown alleys.
+De 9 Stegen stimulates a process of renewal, by giving the opportunity to designers and artists to highlight the qualities and characteristics of the alleys and help create a more exciting and vibrant network of people-oriented public spaces.
+The strategy commissions artists to partner with property owners and install permanent and temporary public art in the alleyways, stimulating the creation of intriguing public space and public-private relationships that, in turn, could foster new ideas for future transformations.

-Through the collaboration with institutions, companies, shop owners and citizens, the narrow streets become places for cultural activities and education.
-The transformation will have instant revitalization benefits for all adjacent properties.
+In a collaborative effort, institutions, companies, shop owners and citizens, work together to turn the narrow streets into places for cultural activities and education.
+These transformations are intended to have instant revitalization benefits for all adjacent properties.

-Space&Matter is working on the urban strategy to implement a comprehensive five-year plan to revitalize the nine alleys into a vibrant and activated public space.
-De 9 Stegen will become an inevitable new hotspot for the city.
+Space&Matter is currently working on the urban strategy to implement a comprehensive five-year plan to revitalize the nine alleys.
+Through this work, the 9 Stegen will without a doubt become a new Amsterdam hotspot.